+The CSP(s) will be responsible for the start-up and ongoing management of new programs.
 The CSP(s) will be responsible for the start-up and ongoing management of new programs including staffing, development of website(s), promotional strategies, and processes ensuring quality and other controls supporting successful program implementation.
 The start-up phase was described in Section 1.4 of this Plan.
 The CSPs will also be responsible for program set up. .